Presidency of Mahmoud Ahmadinejad: Family planning and population policy

 In October 2006, Ahmadinejad opposed encouraging families to limit themselves to just two children, stating that Iran could cope with 50 million more people than the current 70 million.
 In remarks that have drawn criticism, he told MPs he wanted to scrap existing birth control policies which discouraged Iranian couples from having more than two children.
-Critics said his call was ill-judged at a time when Iran was struggling with surging inflation and rising unemployment, estimated at around 11 percent.
+Critics said his call was ill-judged at a time when Iran was struggling with surging inflation and rising unemployment, estimated at 11 percent.
 Ahmadinejad's call for an increased birth rate is reminiscent of a call Ayatollah Ruhollah Khomeini made in 1979.
 The policy was effective in increasing population growth, but was eventually reversed in response to the resultant economic strain.

 In 2008, the government sent the "Family Protection Bill" to the Iranian parliament.
 Women's rights activists criticized the bill for removing protections from women, such as the requirement that a husband obtain his wife's consent before bringing another wife into the family.